jacobjma/atomic-resolution-tensorflow/README.md

-# Deep learning for identifying local structures in atomic-resolution images
+# Deep learning for identifying structures in atomic-resolution images

 Documentation will follow in future updates